 At the Detroit Zoo

-The Ruppell’s griffon vulture can be found in the habitat just west of the fallow deer from April through September.
+The Ruppell’s griffon vulture can be found in the habitat west of Buddy’s Pizza from April through September.

 The bodies of Ruppell’s griffon vultures are a chocolate brown color with distinctive white feather rings around their lightly feathered heads and necks.
 They have yellow eyes and soft white fluff that covers the purple-red skin on their heads.
 Ruppell’s griffon vultures have sharp tan beaks used for ripping and tearing meat from carcasses, and their necks allow them to reach inside a carcass to feed.
 They have powerful legs and talons used to rip meat and cling to the rock cliffs where they nest.

 From a standing start, griffon vultures can fly more than 3 miles in six minutes.